indika/blog/_posts/2014-01-11-cooking-with-chef.md

 # Next

 Chef is not the only framework cooking a server.
 Puppet, Ansible and Salt exist.
-Berkshelf is preferred over Librarian for some reason.
+I should also investigate into why Berkshelf is preferred over Librarian.

 <!-- LWRPs and understanding attribute precedence seem important. -->